Rory-Mac/personal-website/_posts/2023-07-23-Existential-Risk.markdown

 </table></p>
 <p>It seems that to abolish rather than simply delay the existential risk associated with nuclear weapons, stockpiles would need to drop below the quantity required
 to trigger the civilization-ending phenomenon of nuclear winter<sup>28</sup>.
-They could remain non-zero to enforce the principle of Mutually Assured Destruction, whilst still abolishing their associative existential risk.
+They could remain non-zero to enforce the principle of Mutually Assured Destruction, whilst still abolishing the existential risk they pose.
 Of course in the duration of this blog post I have focused solely on nuclear existential risk, and completely ignored prospects of artificial intelligence, climate change, and biological warfare, based on morbid curiosity alone.
-Something else I haven't yet addressed is that it doesn't seem to be of any importance for a civilian to be capable of answering the question "how can the human collective resolve the existential risk imposed by \(x\)" where \(x\) is one such existential risk, if that civilian cannot determine how to convince or motivate the human collective to do so.
+Something else I failed to address is the fact it doesn't seem to be of any importance for a civilian to be capable of answering the question "how can the human collective resolve the existential risk imposed by \(x\)" where \(x\) is one such existential risk, if that civilian cannot determine how to convince or motivate the human collective to do so.
 In these scenarios, how is the individual to act?</p>
 <p>Its important to note that this hypothetical individual will act, with or without an existential-risk-derived policy, to maximise perceived reward as motivated by
 some reward function.
-Although the set of actions that could be taken seems near-infinite, the reward functions that motivate these actions seems finite and relatively small.
+Although the set of actions that could be taken seems near-infinite, the reward functions that motivate these actions seem finite and relatively small.
-Homeostasis and physical safety first come to mind.
+Homeostasis and physical safety is first and foremost.
 All individuals act to keep their physiology healthy and intact, both autonomically via hormonal regulation and through a self-preservation instinct.
 These unconscious motivations ensure that we as humans can regulate our temperature, our blood pressure, our sleep cycle, respond quickly to accidentally touching a red-hot stove or move from a striking viper, and understand why throwing oneself off a cliff or into an ocean without knowing how to swim is a bad strategy for long-term survival.
 Individuals that survive and reproduce also engage in social interaction based on some learnt strategy.
 This involves learning